well-typed/hs-bindgen/manual/LowLevel/Functions.md

 A function pointer will have a `ToFunPtr` and `FromFunPtr` instance if at least one of its arguments contains at least one domain specific type.
 This check is done recursively so higher order functions will be inspected correctly.

+For the purpose of instance generation, **domain-specific types** are types defined in the generated bindings for the specific C library being bound, such as:
+- Structs and their fields
+- Enums and typedefs
+- Function pointer wrapper types

+Conversely, **non-domain-specific types** are standard FFI types from GHC's base libraries, such as `CInt`, `CDouble`, `Ptr a`, `IO ()`, etc.

+For example:
+- `ProgressUpdate_Deref` with type `CInt -> IO ()` **will** get instances
+  because `ProgressUpdate_Deref` itself is domain-specific.
+- A hypothetical function pointer type `CInt -> IO CInt` **will not** get instances because both `CInt` and `IO CInt` are non-domain-specific.

-If the arguments for function pointer don't specify any domain specific type no instances are generated.
-This is done to avoid orphan instances and to avoid generating multiple instances for the same type signature.
+This distinction is important to avoid orphan instances and to prevent generating multiple instances for the same type signature when binding different C libraries.

 #### Wrapping Haskell functions